Octoberfest7/Inline-Execute-PE/README.md

 5. Some PE's aren't very good about freeing memory when they are done with it and rely on that memory being freed when the process exits; because the PE is running inside the Beacon process (and thus the process doesn't exit when PE is done), Beacon can tend to bloat as more PE's are loaded and ran inside of it.
 Observe this during testing using something like Process Explorer and be mindful of it during operations.
 6. Sysinternal's Psexec doesn't seem to work; while it does run, it complains about the handle to the remote machine being invalid.
 In practice if one were to want to use something like psexec, it would probably be better achieved using CobaltStrike's socks proxy and an attack-box version of psexec anyways.
 7. Spawning a new beacon to use with Inline-Execute-PE probably isn't a bad idea, especially as you are getting a feel for how different PE's interact and function within the framework.
 Two is one, one is none.
+8. If there is a LOLBIN you want to use without the telemetry of creating a new process, use the --local switch with peload and read it from disk on the target system.
+This can also be useful to avoid versioning issues.

 ## IOC's and AV/EDR
 IOC's associated with Inline-Execute-PE include but are not limited to: